User Experience Designer at Mount Sinai Health System

 Brief Job Description:

-As a User Experience Designer, I work on web and mobile application.
-It involves researching and understanding the user, determining what features need to be added based on user needs or business needs, and then designing the interface of the applications.
+As a Senior User Experience Designer, I design web and mobile applications, websites, and other interactive, web-based tools.
+It involves researching and understanding the user, determining what features need to be added to our product based on user needs, business goals, and business needs, and then designing the interface of the applications.
 It’s a combination of psychology and design, both of which I have a background in.

 Why did you choose to major in Psychology and how has that affected your career thus far?